If you value the handmade, the personal touch, the word-of-mouth, the friendly tip or the grassroots movement: you belong here.

 - We hold talks with invited guest speakers

-Speaker events are held approximately six times per year at various locations around Melbourne and Sydney, and feature an invited guest speaker along with opportunities to meet and interact with other creative women.
+Speaker events are held throughout the year at various locations (see our events page for current locations), and feature an invited guest speaker along with opportunities to meet and interact with other creative women.
 CWC events are friendly and informal, and always entertaining and inspiring.

 Regular members-only morning teas offer the opportunity to meet, support and advise each other in a small-group setting.